 If you don’t have a giant bag of greasy chips at your fingertips, you can’t eat the whole bag.
 That’s good, because overeating processed snacks can raise your levels of the stress hormone cortisol.

 If you need a salty snack, stock popcorn (with salt and oil only) instead.
 You’ll get the whole grains that are one important source of the feel-good hormone serotonin.
 You’ll also get antioxidants to boost your immune system and far fewer calories than chips.
+Roasted chickpeas are another great crunchy option with protein and fiber to fill you up.

 4. Choose foods that fight stress